kaguyalol/UC-BerkeleyCS61b-2014/README.md

 # cs61b-2014
-- This repository is only for tracking my study on cs61b.
+- This repository is only for tracking author's study on cs61b.
 - I owned the copy right of the homework solutions.

 [course website](https://people.eecs.berkeley.edu/~jrs/61b/)